AmitSinghRajput2134/first-demo/README.md

 # first-demo
-This project is demo for github tutorial
+This project is demo for github tutorial.